aymenbahroun/IAPR-project/README.md

 # IAPR-project
-The code files for the Image Analysis and Pattern Recognition course project at EPFL With collaboration of : Zeno Messi and Deyanira Graciela Cisneros Lazaro
+The code files for the Image Analysis and Pattern Recognition course project at EPFL

+Other contributors : Zeno Messi and Deyanira Graciela Cisneros Lazaro

 ### Main Task
 Analyze the trajectory of a robot in a video sequence, and retrieve the formula and its answer and output it in a new video step by step.